robertfeldstein/Election2024/README.md

 ## Datasets

 Simple long-running prediction datasets created from running the regression models.
 These datasets were scored in R to determine which model performed the best.
-Overall, Gaussian Process Regression is able to defeat off the wall XGBoost regression.
+Overall, Gaussian Process Regression is able to defeat off the shelf XGBoost regression.

 We hope this repository can serve as a jumping off point for other users seeking to perform statistical analysis on polling data.